 'Graph Again' allows users to add the same source as much times as desired to the Bands Panel.
 This can be useful, for example, when a user wants to add the same source to different overlaid bands.
 To do so, a band should be already added.

+Select a File.
+The source will be highlighted and a snowman icon will appear.

 Click the snowman icon.

 In the dropdown, select: ‘Graph Again’.